Twins vs. Blue Jays Player Props Betting Odds

-You can see player prop bet odds for Byron Buxton, Bo Bichette and others on the Minnesota Twins and Toronto Blue Jays ahead of their matchup at 2:10 PM ET on Saturday at Target Field.
+You can find player prop bet odds for Bo Bichette, Byron Buxton and other players on the Toronto Blue Jays and Minnesota Twins ahead of their matchup at 2:10 PM ET on Sunday at Target Field.

 Bet on this matchup or its props with DraftKings!